johndpope/CryptoCurrencyTrader/README.md

 ## To Do
 With none of the different automated machine learning optimisation strategies was I able to get a set of fitting parameters which was consistently profitable at multiple offsets.
-* Add more candlestick inputs.
 * Add none price data.
-* Improve selection of technical indicators to efficiently provide the most information from the market (reduce redundancy.)

 ## Python 2.7 + Tensorflow + MiniConda
 https://conda.io/docs/installation.html